crcastle/serverless-buffer-app-gui/README.md

 - [ ] Use [vue-strap's](https://github.com/yuche/vue-strap) [modal](http://yuche.github.io/vue-strap/#modal).
 I was running in to some bugs, so decided to just use the [modal example in Vue.js's documentation](http://vuejs.org/examples/modal.html) and revisit later.
 - [ ] Add a calendar visualization of upcoming scheduled tweets.
 - [ ] Design better way to store login credentials and expose login and tweet functions to Vue child components.
 Or generally, a better way to store application state.
 Would using [Vuex](http://vuex.vuejs.org) be overkill?
+- [ ] Get rid of jQuery and Bootstrap's JS file to speed up load time and simplify dependency management.

 ## License
 ##### [ISC License](https://opensource.org/licenses/ISC) (MIT-like, but better)